foreztgump/gibme/README.md

 - Spotted a bug?
 Let me know!
 Report it and I'll get to squashing.
 - Any thoughts or ideas?
 Open an issue, I'm all ears!

+## Upcoming Tasks
+- Code refactoring is on the horizon!

 ## License